 As noted in the main text, one alternative explanation for the observed group differences in intransitive choice patterns is not the influence of hippocampal damage on the construction of value estimates, but rather the idea that respondents with MTL damage simply did not recall their prior answers in the choice task as well as the other groups, who could use this information to increase their consistency in choices.
-We examined this alternative explanation by looking at the number of times each was involved in intransitivity.
+We examined this alternative explanation by looking at the number of times each choice was involved in intransitivity.
 The alternative explanation hypothesizing explicit memory recall of prior answers would expect a change in this proportion with trial number (i.e., the time point at which a choice pair is seen during the session).
 In particular, the alternative explanation would predict a decrease in intransitivities across trials, and less of a decrease in intransitivities for the MTL group relative to the other two groups.
-Consistent with previous analyses, each trial was involved in more intransitivities for the MTL group (t = , p < 0.001). ach trial was involved in 0. intransitivities for the control group, 0.6 for the ETL group and 1. for MTL group but this pattern showed neither a linear (t = 0., p = 0.) nor a quadratic (t = 0.4, p = 0.6) trend for any of the groups neither did the interactions between trial number and groups.
+Consistent with previous analyses, each trial was involved in more intransitivities for the MTL group (b = 0.56, t(94) = 3.72, p < 0.001).
+As explained above the number of times one trial was involved in an intransitivity ranged from 0 to 17 with a mean of 0.715 and standard deviation of 1.414.
+As the mean implies most of the 190 choice pairs for each participant were not involved in intransitivies.
+Therefore, as Figure S4 depicts each trial was involved in 0.49 intransitivities on average for the control group, 0.60 for the ETL group and 1.05 for MTL group but this pattern showed neither a linear (b = 7.155 × 10-3, t(17200) = 0.297, p = 0.766) nor a quadratic (b = 7.727 × 10-3, t(17200) = 0.458, p = 0.647) trend throughout the task for any of the groups neither did the interactions between trial number and groups.
 All trials across the experiment for each subject were equally likely to be involved in an intransitive triplet ruling out an explanation based on explicit memory of prior choices within the experiment to explain the observed intransitivities as well as group differences in their frequency.

-Fig : Number of intransitivities
+Figure S4: Number of intransitivities throughout the task for each group.
+The probability of intransitivity remains constant across trials.

 Intransitivities and response times

 We examined whether response times (RTs) at the trial level had an effect on the number of intransitivities.
-A multilevel model with fixed effects for centered RTs and centered quadratic term for RTs, as well as groups and random intercepts for each participant showed that choices for which participants took longer were involved in more intransitivites, with an RT fixed effect (= , t = 12., p < 0.001).
+A multilevel model with fixed effects for centered RTs and centered quadratic term for RTs, as well as groups and random intercepts for each participant showed that choices for which participants took longer were involved in more intransitivites, with an RT fixed effect (b = 0.275, t(17180) = 12.601, p < 0.001).
 This translates to roughly one more intransitivity per choice for every extra two seconds a participant spends on it, especially after the first second.
 There were no significant interactions.
-Notably this model is also significantly better in predicting the number of intransitivities a trial is involved in compared to one with only a fixed effect with group and random intercepts for subjects (χ2() = 4; p <0.001) accounting for variation captured by the previously significant intercept in the simpler model and not changing the effect of the MTL group on number of intransitivities markedly.
+Notably this model is also significantly better in predicting the number of intransitivities a trial is involved in compared to one with only a fixed effect with group and random intercepts for subjects (χ2(3) = 449.58; p <0.001) accounting for variation captured by the previously significant intercept in the simpler model and not changing the effect of the MTL group on number of intransitivities markedly.
 Since the MTL group is both the slowest group and the one with most intransitivities, this eliminates the possibility of the increase in intransitivities being the result of a speed-accuracy tradeoff.

 Simulations to interpret the observed number of intransitive choices